Projecting-Success-Solutions-Portal/Hack-23/README.md

 The main purpose of Hack 19 is to solve business problems around project data analytics.

 ## List of Challenges
+1. Schedule Summarisation
+2.  a)  Insights from third-line assurance
+    b)  Anticipating assurance challenges and lessons in major projects
+    c)  Dynamic assurance review
+3. Mitigation Mastery: Decoding the dynamics of risk reduction
+4. Demand Scenario Modelling
+5. Clerk of Works Reporting

 ## Support